Do You Hear What I Hear?: Cover versions

 Regney said that his favorite version of the song was performed by Robert Goulet; as The New York Times noted, when the singer came to the line "pray for peace, people everywhere", he "almost shouted the words".

 Charts

 Whitney Houston version

 Houston originally recorded the song as part of the various-artists compilation A Very Special Christmas in 1987, omitting the first verse.
 In 1995, Houston included the song in her CD single for her number one single, "Exhale (Shoop Shoop)".
-Her version peaked at the top of Billboard Gospel Digital Songs and Gospel Streaming Songs on 2011 and 2018 and stayed for a record 42 weeks on the former while 20 weeks on the latter.
+Her version peaked at the top of Billboard Gospel Digital Songs and Gospel Streaming Songs on 2011 and 2018 and stayed for a record 42 weeks on the former while 30 weeks on the latter.

+When the song topped the former chart, it made Houston one of the few artists to score a number one Billboard single in four decades.
+When she topped the same chart with the song for the week of December 5, 2020, Houston became one of the few to have entered number one on a Billboard chart for five.

 On October 25, 2019, Pentatonix released their cover version featuring Houston's vocals, as part of the group's compilation album The Best of Pentatonix Christmas.
 The Pentatonix version would go on to peak at number 9 on the US Adult Contemporary chart, making it Houston's 25th Top 10 single on the chart.